ksepehri/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network based on the Nvidia model() with 5 convolutional layers going from 5x5 to 3x3 filter sizes and depths between 24 and 64 (model.py lines 18-24) **

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18). **

+Max pooling is used after the convolutions to **

+Finally the model is flattened and dropout is applied.
+Dropout is used so that "the network can't rely on any given activation to be present.
+The network is forced to learn a redundant representation for everything."
+(Vincent Vanhouke)

 ####2.
 Attempts to reduce overfitting in the model